The Rush Hour (Triple M): Regular segments

 The show centers around several regular segments, current events discussion (especially involving sports) and celebrity interviews (usually AFL footballers, past and present.)

+Billy's All Sports Report

+After introductions, the show jumps into its first regular segment (which Billy affectionately calls a "wrappy"), which features a condensed report of all the major sports news that has occurred since the previous show went to air.

 Topics Brownless / Brayshaw

 JB or Billy comes up with a question or topic of discussion, and invites listeners to call in and give answers or tell their story, with prizes being given to the best responses.
 Billy is known for usually ending his topic questions with "...unusual?!" e.g. "What have you eaten, unusual?!"

 Billy's Bake

 A segment where Billy rants about an issue that has been annoying him of late.
 The rant is usually full of profanities and is presented in an exaggerated manner.
+Was more regular during earlier years of the show but is now quite rare during newer shows.

 Billy's Hump Day Quiz

 Most Wednesdays, Billy runs a quiz where 2 callers compete in a trivia competition (usually related to AFL) which results in a prize being given to the winner.
 Sometimes Billy stuffs up the way the quiz is run, causing it to go "off the rails".